hxsf/sublime-sidebar-theme-and-icons/README.md

-# Sublime Text sidebar icons
+# Sublime Text sidebar icons and theme

-> The collection of file type icons for Sublime Text editor.
+> 1. The collection of file type icons for Sublime Text editor.
+> 2. The black theme sidebar.

-Please note that icons included in this repository are best suited with a dark background but you can [customize](https://github.com/mrliptontea/sublime-text-sidebar-icons#customizing-the-icons) them.
+Please note that icons included in this repository are best suited with a dark background but you can [customize](#customizing-the-icons) them.

 ## Installation